wenleicao/wenleicao.github.io/_posts/2017-02-12-Add-percentage-to-SAP-webi-chart-legend.md

 | Data Model     |SSAS Mutlidimensional or Tabular     |  Universe |
 | Reporting |SSRS, PowerBI      |  Webi, SAP dashboard,Design Studio |

-I received one request from a client, that need to show calcuation in the legend. like what the chart shows below
+I received one request from a client, which needs to show calculation in the legend.
+Like what the chart shows below

 <img src="/images/blog4/original_pie_chart.PNG" alt="original">

-what they want
+What they want

 <img src="/images/blog4/final_pie_chart.PNG" alt="final">

 As you might know, legend is where you show series label.
 Those are not measures, how do I make measure into legend?
-I was struggled for a while, one of my colleage give me a hint.
+I was struggled for a while, one of my colleague gave me a hint.
 I finally make this happen.
 This is how.

-first create a percentage measure varible in the report variable section. set the variable like this.  pay attention to the webi syntax for percentage.
-Also, you want to use in block so that you can compare part to total.
+First, create a percentage measure variable in the report variable section.
+Set the variable like this.
+Pay attention to the webi syntax for percentage.
+Also, you want to use "in block" so that you can compare part to total.

 <img src="/images/blog4/measure_percentage_setting.PNG" alt="varible measure setting">

-next, we create a dimension varible to use this measure.
+Next, we create a dimension variable to use this measure.
 Here you set percentage and series label side by side

 <img src="/images/blog4/dimension_percentage_setting.PNG" alt="varible measure setting">

-Finally, right click the chart, in teh assign data section, you originally see like this. you can see call was divided by time interval category
+Finally, right click the chart, in the assign data section, you originally see like this.
+You can see calls were divided by time interval category

 <img src="/images/blog4/original_chart_data_assignment.PNG" alt="original assign data setting">

-you need to add your new dimension variable in like this, but hide the original one
+You need to add your new dimension variable in like this, but hide the original one.
+Otherwise, you will show extra label, but don't try to delete the oringinal one.
+Deleting the one will cause issues.

 <img src="/images/blog4/final_setting.PNG" alt="original assign data setting">

+Now you have it.

+thanks.

+Wenlei